SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

 ### General
   ![](/assets/basic_usage/viewer/products/general.png)

 In this menu are the most basic functions.
 There is a tree view of opened datasets and products and options for laoding new datasets and products. (products are automatically loaded after decoding) **When you open the viewer with no products loaded you will be greeted with only this tab and loading options.** Note: the product and dataset names are highlighted yellow when they are added to the projection list, more on that later.
+You can close datasets and products using an `x` buttonon the right of the name (it can be hidden if the panel is small).

 ### Image
 ![](/assets/basic_usage/viewer/products/image.png)